syedsimanta03/JavaScript-nodejs-design-pattern-learning/README.md

 A promise can be returned to another promise, creating a chain of promises.

-A great example of chaining promises is given by the [Fetch API](https://flaviocopes.com/fetch-api), a layer on top of the XMLHttpRequest API, which we can use to get a resource and queue a chain of promises to execute when the resource is fetched.
+A great example of chaining promises is given by the [Fetch API], a layer on top of the XMLHttpRequest API, which we can use to get a resource and queue a chain of promises to execute when the resource is fetched.

 The Fetch API is a promise-based mechanism, and calling `fetch()` is equivalent to defining our own promise using `new Promise()`.